Yamabe flow on manifolds with edges: Asymptotics of the heat kernel on simple edge spaces

-and the diagonal $D$, which requires an appropriate blowup of the heat space $M^2_h$, such that the corresponding heat kernel lifts to a polyhomogeneous distribution in the sense of the following definition.
+which requires an appropriate blowup of the heat space $M^2_h$, such that the corresponding heat kernel lifts to a polyhomogeneous distribution in the sense of the following definition, also cited from \cite{Mel:TAP} in various other related publications, cf. \cite{MazVer:ATO}.